-Where is Hell's Revenge Located?
+Where is Hell's Revenge 4x4 Trail Located?

 The entrance to Hell’s Revenge is just past the Sand Flats Recreation Area.

 What is the Hell's Revenge Trail

-Is Hell's Revenge Dangerous?
+Is Hell's Revenge Moab Dangerous?

-If you want to drive it yourself, but are not experienced, you can hire a guide.
-Most UTV’s on the trail stay in guided groups.
+If you want to drive it yourself but are not experienced, you can hire a Hells Revenge tour guide.
+Most UTVs on the trail stay in guided groups.

-I took my 5 and 8 year old on Hell's Revenge.
+I took my 5 and 8-year-old on Hell's Revenge.
 I almost backed out, but my tour guide assured me that it would be okay.
 My kids had a great time.

-They thought the tour was a little long but still had a great time.
+My kids thought the tour was a little long but still had a great time.

-What is the Hells' Revenge Trail Like?
+What is the Hell's Revenge Moab Trail Like?

 Describing this trail is difficult.
 It is something you have to see to believe.
 There are so many incredible obstacles.
 It is good to do the obstacle and then watch someone else do it.
 You will think, “Holy Cow I just did that!”

 The first obstacle is Trailhead Fin.
-Right at the start you will go up a steep incline.
-There are drop offs on both sides.
+Right at the start, you will go up a steep incline.
+There are drop-offs on both sides.
 The top is very narrow.

 I really thought “what did I get myself into?”
-“Was I crazy for bringing my 5 year old on this trail?”
+“Was I crazy for bringing my 5-year-old on this trail?”
 This is scary!
 Luckily, our tour guide said this was one of the scariest parts of our tour and sure enough it wasn’t too bad the rest of the time.

 First Stop- Dinosaur Footprint

 You can pull your car over and jump out to check out dinosaur footprints embedded in the rock.
 It is really cool.
-Our tour guide said that this area was probably a watering hole at some point based on the different sizes of footprints in this area.
+Our Hells Revenge tour guide said that this area was probably a watering hole at some point based on the different sizes of footprints in this area.